 - Network Providers submit invoices to ChildNet in a manner and format described in the Network Provider's contract or purchasing document.
-An original invoice on the required form plus one copy and all required back-up documentation is to be received by ChildNet within ten days after the end of each month for all services provided during such month. - Contract Managers have up to 5 working days after receipt of an invoice to approve or deny the invoice.
+A signed invoice on the required form and all required back-up documentation is to be received by ChildNet within ten days after the end of each month for all services provided during such month.
+All Network Provider invoices are submitted electronically via ChildNet's SharePoint. - 2.
+Contract Managers have up to 5 working days after receipt of an invoice to approve or deny the invoice.
 Invoices that are approved are sent to ChildNet's finance department for payment. - 3.
 If the invoice is denied, the Contract Manager composes a denial letter indicating the area(s) of the invoice that was found insufficient and emails the letter to the Network Provider. - 4.
 Network Providers have 30 days from the time of notification by ChildNet to correct problems with the invoice and resubmit for reimbursement. - 5.
 Payments to Network Providers are made within 30 days after ChildNet's receipt of a timely and properly completed invoice.
 Invoices that are submitted past the ten days after the end of each month are considered late.
 Late invoices are processed with the following month's invoice and may result in a delay of payment according to the subsequent month's reimbursement date.
 ChildNet is not responsible or liable for payment of any invoice submitted to ChildNet more than 90 days after the end of the month in which the services were rendered.